It’s impossible to be 100% certain that a tumble dryer is safe.

 If you have a proof of purchase such as a receipt, you may be able to get money back.
 Sometimes the manufacturer will send someone to collect the tumble dryer or send an engineer to fix the safety flaw.

-According to Electrical Safety First, the success rate of electrical product recalls is just 10-20% in the UK, so there could be millions of potentially dangerous electrical items in UK homes.
+According to Electrical Safety First, the success rate of electrical product recalls is rarely more than 10-20% in the UK, so there could be millions of potentially dangerous electrical items in UK homes.

 Unless you’ve registered your tumble dryer with the manufacturer or you check lists of recalled products regularly, you won’t necessarily know if it has been recalled.